 The Anet A3 prints with ABS, PLA and other materials.

-The extruder comes with a fan and a heated print bed.
-These features enable it to produce quality prints with both PLA- and ABS-type materials.
-For example, observe the skull and robot models below.
-The models have minimal warping and are fully functional:
+The printer includes an extruder with a fan and a heated print bed.
+Thus, it is capable of producing quality prints with both PLA- and ABS-type materials minimizing the risk of warping.

 To ensure high reproducibility, we recommend installing an enclosed print chamber.
 This way the print quality would not be affected by temperature fluctuations as a result of drafts and other factors.

-The Anet A3 prints with 1.75 mm filament, providing you with a wide choice of materials.
+The Anet A3 prints with 1.75 mm filament.
+It is compatible with all commercial, third-party filaments, providing you with a wide choice of materials.

 Credit: @will2survive / Instagram

-The printer is controlled via an LCD interface.
+The printer is controlled via an integrated LCD interface with a rotating knob.

-3D models can be printed from computer or via MicroSD card.
+3D models can be printed from a tethered computer or via a MicroSD card.

 For some items, package content may change.
 In case of any questions, please get in touch.

-The Anet A3 is available in black сolor.
-Its stylish look makes ideal for both home and professional use.
+The Anet A3 is available with a semi-enclosed black frame.
+Its stylish look makes it ideal for both home and professional use.

 The printer dimensions are 12.4 x 13.1 x 14.8 inches (315 × 333 × 375 mm).
 It weighs 22 lb (10 kg).
 The spool holder is mounted on the back of the printer.

-The price of the Anet A3 is [product_price], which is reasonable considering its functionality.
+The price of the Anet A3 is $307.95, which is reasonable considering its functionality and upgradability.